-With the exception of the second semester of the second year when students will only have a final exam, students will have a midterm and final exam each semester that will assess them for their competency in (1) Social Foundations of Medicine and (2) Introduction to Clinical Research.
-The content of each examination is cumulative and will include content based on material that was covered previously, including summer immersion.
+Students will have a midterm and final exam each semester that will assess them for their competency in (1) Social Foundations of Medicine and (2) Introduction to Clinical Research.
+The content of each examination is cumulative and will include content based on material that was covered previously.
+Students will be advised of what material from prior semesters will be a part of any examination.
 Particularly for the Introduction to Clinical Research material, examinations will contain a large amount of material from before the last examination and from prior semesters.
 An unexcused absence from an exam will result in a score of "0" for that exam.

 We have the same policy for tardiness for examinations as Scientific Principles of Medicine: "Tardiness for a formative or summative assessment is disruptive, unprofessional, discourteous, and strongly discouraged.
 Students who arrive up to 10 minutes late for an assessment will be permitted entry to the assessment area entirely at the discretion of the chief proctor and with regard to the effect that such entry may have on the students already present in the assessment environment.
 Students who are permitted late entry to the assessment must finish at the scheduled end time.
-Students who arrive more than 10 minutes late for an assessment will be denied entry and recorded as absent. . . . .
+Students who arrive more than 10 minutes late for an assessment will be denied entry and recorded as absent.
 Excused absences are granted through the Office of Student Affairs (see 'Course Policies and Procedures')."